lukeIam/BlackWriter/README.md

+# Deprecated!
+The black stories app was rewritten
 # BlackWriter
 ##Write your own stories for the [black stories app](https://play.google.com/store/apps/details?id=de.moses.blackstories&hl=de) (© moses.
 Verlag)
 Just copy the resulting folder to the black stories app on your android phone: